etijskens/wip/docs/installation.md

   Needed for documentation generation.
   Highly recommended on workstations, discouraged on HPC clusters.

-Module numpy is missing in the current environment (minimal=v1.4).
+Module nanobind is missing in the current environment (minimal=v1.4).
 To install: `python -m pip install nanobind --upgrade [--user]` Needed to construct C++ binary extension modules.